rule

 Text 7

-O Uddhava, that which has settled, is divided in three divisions and is constantly transforming, is the bewildering energy apparent in the present, but since it is not there in the beginning nor in the end, what possible relation could, when just relating to your material body its birth and all that, these have to [the real of ] you?
-That which first was not and in the end is there either, is there only for the time between.'
+O Uddhava, the manifest world which is divided in three divisions and is constantly transforming, consists of the bewildering energy which proves itself in the present.
+But because it is not there in the beginning nor in the end, you may wonder what their relation [the relation of the modes] would be to [the true of] you.
+They relate only to the birth of your material body and all of that.
+That what at first was not there and in the end isn't there either, is only of a temporary presence.
+(Vedabase)

 Text 8